EnglishChinese (Simplified)Indonesian

 What you need to know

-Acne is due to a combination of factors as follows (list is not exhaustive)
+It can be due to a combination of factors as follows (list is not exhaustive)

 • Familial tendency